jaruchi/Feedback_App/README.md

 ### Wins
 - Got confidence in working with Spring Boot Framework
+- Learned how to customize Json response
 - Learned a lot about git merging/rebase, creating branches, solving merge conflicts

 ### Future Implementations
 - A user can see all the given feedbacks related to course and homework at same place
 - A user can update their profile
 - Add unit tests
-- Allow a user to update their password
+- Allow a user to update their password, profile

 ### Technologies Used
 - Lucidchart - to create the ERD